 The tournament is not only very important because it’s a major, but it’s the first major of the year.
 There is a sizeable break between the last major, the US Open and the Australian, which usually takes place in January.
 Often players will be using this period to solely concentrate on this event, meaning it gets plenty of interest and focus.

-It’s held at Melbourne Park, Melbourne and is played on the hard courts there.
-Interestingly, up until 1987, the tournament was actually played on grass, but switched in an attempt to get a more consistent playing surface, mainly down to the extreme heats that can be on offer.
+This event is held at Melbourne Park in Melbourne, Victoria, and is played on the hard courts there.
+Interestingly, up until 1987, the tournament was actually played on grass, but switched in an attempt to get a more consistent playing surface, mainly down to the extreme temperatures that can occur.

 Australian Open Recent Winners